aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    True thrushes (_Turdus_ spp.) are an exceptionally diverse monophyletic genus of passerine birds consisting of about ~86 species distributed across the globe ([Fig. 1](#fig:fig-01-turdus-ranges)).
-The true thrushes are an ideal passerine clade for examining the species recognition hypothesis for plumage sexual dichromatism because plumage sexual dichromatism and migratory behaviours vary substantially between species and sexual dichromatism has evolved multiple times in thrushes across the world [@clement2000;@nagy2019].
-Hybridization also occurs in some, but not all, _Turdus_ species.
-There is a large hybrid zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_, _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006], indicating that some sympatric _Turdus_ species can successfully interbreed.
+The true thrushes are an ideal passerine clade for examining the recognition hypothesis for plumage sexual dichromatism because plumage sexual dichromatism and migratory behaviours vary substantially between species and sexual dichromatism has evolved multiple times in thrushes across the world [@clement2000;@nagy2019].
+Hybridization also occurs in some, but not all, _Turdus_ species, indicating that some sympatric _Turdus_ species can successfully interbreed.
+A particulary well-documented example of hybridization in true thrushes occurs at large hybrid zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_,
+   _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006].
+Further, plumage sexual
+   dichromatism in true thrushes often coincides with age and breeding status in male thrushes.
+Delayed plumage maturation in males is common among true thrushes [@escalona-segura1997;@peterson2003;@ligon2013], where males have "female-like" plumage colouration during their first breeding season and develop typical breeding adult male plumage for subsequent breeding seasons.
+The presence of delayed plumage maturation and distinct juvenal plumage may serve as a signal of a young male's sexual immaturity in order to reduce levels conspecific aggression from older adults [@ligon2013] and also suggests that female thrushes prefer older males with prominent adult plumage as breeding mates.

    Overall, ecological conditions that increase the time and degree of difficulty in finding a suitable conspecific mate should select for phenotypic traits that reliably signal species and